Post Updated for cloth face mask information upon CDC’s recommendation for universal masking in public in addition to handwashing

 - You can help prevent the spread of COVID-19.
 Have a plan in place in case you need to quarantine yourself or a family member for 14 days.
 Can you work from home?
 Stock up on foods such as chicken noodle soup, rice, and other foods that have a longer shelf life so you do not have to go to the grocery store.
 Ensure you have adequate drinking water, an extra bottle of acetaminophen on hand, etc. If you take daily medication, do you have a 14-day supply or is there someone who can pick it up and bring it to you if you are ill?
 If you are sick, daycare is closed, or there is no school, who will take care of children or other others you generally care for?

-For people who are well, wearing a mask will not protect you from COVID-19 and other respiratory diseases according to the CDC, and it is not recommended.
-However, people who are coughing or sneezing should wear a mask to help prevent the spread of viruses.
-The use of facemasks is also crucial for health workers and people who are taking care of someone who is ill.
-Masks are most effective when used in combination with the prevention tips above, such as proper handwashing, and must be disposed of properly.
+Wearing a mask or face covering will not protect you from COVID-19 and other respiratory diseases according to the CDC however, wearing a cloth face mask or covering is recommended to help you from being a potential carrier and spreading it to others.
+People who are coughing or sneezing should wear a mask if they can to help prevent the spread of viruses.
+The use of health grade quality facemasks is crucial for health workers and people who are taking care of someone who is ill so they are not needed by the general public.
+All masks are most effective when used in combination with the prevention tips above, such as proper handwashing, and must be disposed of properly.

 Because this is a new virus, there is still more to be learned.
 Updates given by the Centers for Disease Control and Prevention (CDC) and the MN Department of Health will continue to change and evolve.
 There is more to learn about transmissibility and severity.
 Stay informed by going to the CDC website at www.cdc.gov/coronavirus/2019-ncov.